Stefku/intellij-reference-diagram/README.md

-# Java Reference Diagramm Plugin
+# Java Reference Diagram Plugin

 This plugin for IntelliJ IDEA provides a diagram showing a reference graph for methods in java classes.